hemanthmarukala/Logs_analysis/README.md

 2. Navigate to vagrant directory.
 3. Initialte the virtual machine using $vagrant up.
 4. SSH to the virtual machine using $vagrant ssh.
-5. Go to logs directory with `cd /vagrant/logs`.
-6. Run logs_analysis.py file to analyse the log data.
+5. Run logs_analysis.py file to analyse the log data.
-7. A text file will be created showing the analysis data.
+6. A text file will be created showing the analysis data.
-8. Shutdown the VM.
+7. Shutdown the VM.

 ## Files
-This project database is comprised of 3 tables:
+This project database is comprised of 2 files:
 - logs_analysis.py
 Internal reporting tool.
 - report.txt